Mean field games master equations: from discrete to continuous state space: The case of common noise

 \subsection{A discrete parabolic estimate}

 In this section we present estimates on the semi discrete heat equation, that is discretized in space but not in time.
-These estimates, in the flavor of parabolic regularity, is at the same time, fundamental to obtain compactness on the sequence $(U_n)_{n \geq 0}$ of solutions of \eqref{master:nc} , quite technical to establish, and not particularly interesting in itself since much more involved results are already well-known in the continuous setting.
+These estimates, in the flavor of parabolic regularity, are at the same time, fundamental to obtain compactness on the sequence $(U_n)_{n \geq 0}$ of solutions of \eqref{master:nc} {(see next Theorem \ref{thm:estimate})}, quite technical to establish, and not particularly interesting in themselves since much more involved results are already well-known in the continuous setting.
 However, because we could not find sufficiently similar results in the literature, we take some time to explain the proof of such a result.

 Our aim is to establish regularity results on the ODE \be \ee where $\Lambda$ is defined by

 Clearly $\Lambda$ is a space discretization of the Laplacian operator.
 We prove the following. \begin{thm} Assume that $g$ is the evaluation of a smooth function on $S^n$.
 If $f$ is uniformly bounded by a constant $C$, then, the solution $u$ of \eqref{discretehe} satisfies